chetmurthy/sandbox-public/camlp5/qast.md

 in the section "Appendix B: Types with and without `vala`".

-Let's suppose we want to write the function `atoms : sexp -> string list` that returns the list of `Atom`s at the leaves of the s-expression.
+Let's suppose we want to write the function `atoms : sexp -> string list` that returns the list of `string` (those wrapped by `Atom`) at the leaves of the s-expression.
 The code is easy enough (just rotate left-child cons-nodes to the right, until we get an atom (or Nil) and then move on to the cdr.
 This is a good example to consider, because it requires multi-level pattern-matching and multi-level constructor-expressions.
 So the introduction of meaningless bureaucracy will be palpable.